 Optimize Technological Spending

-CTOs must have that great blend of technical skills and business acumen.
+CTOs must have a great blend of technical skills and business acumen.
 Plus, to succeed in the modern business landscape, it will help to work on money management.

-When leading a startup or newer companies, it can help to guide through typical financial constraints.
+When leading a startup or newer company, it can help to guide through typical financial constraints.
 It is crucial to know how to manage budgets.
-According to Gartner, worldwide IT spending is projected to reach $4.5 trillion in 2023.
+According to Gartner, worldwide IT spending is projected to reach $4.5 trillion in 2024.

 It would help the executives to understand how to optimize investments in new technology.
 The potential is a lost opportunity if there is a maxed-out or mismanaged budget.